 The BOD settings are loaded from fuses during reset.
-The BOD level and operating mode in Active and Idle sleep mode are set by fuses and cannot be changed by the CPU.
-The operating mode in Standby and Power Down sleep mode is loaded from fuses and can be changed by software.
+The BOD level, operating mode in Active mode and Idle sleep mode are set by fuses and cannot be changed.
+The operating mode mode in Standby sleep mode and Power Down sleep mode are loaded from fuses, too, but can be changed in normal program execution.

-The Voltage Level Monitor function can be enabled by writing a '1' to the VLM Interrupt Enable bit (VLMIE) in the Interrupt Control register (BOD.INTCTRL).
-The VLM interrupt is configured by writing the VLM Configuration bits (VLMCFG) in BOD.INTCTRL.
-An interrupt is requested when the supply voltage crosses the VLM threshold either from above, from below, or from any direction.
+The Voltage Level Monitor function can be enabled by writing a '1' to the VLMIE bit in the Interrupt Control register (BOD.INTCTRL).

-The VLM functionality will follow the BOD mode.
-If the BOD is turned off, the VLM will not be enabled, even if the VLMIE is '1'.
+Note: The VLM functionality will follow the BOD mode.
+If the BOD is turned off, the VLM will not be enabled, even if the VLMINTEN is '1'.
 If the BOD is using sampled mode, the VLM will also be sampled.
-When enabling VLM interrupt, the interrupt flag will always be set if VLMCFG equals 0x2 and may be set if VLMCFG is configured to 0x0 or 0x1.

-The VLM threshold is defined by writing the VLM Level bits (VLMLVL) in the Control A register (BOD.VLMCTRLA).
+The VLM threshold is defined by writing the VLM Level bits (VLMLVL) in the VLM Control A register (BOD.VLMCTRLA).